 Set Realistic Expectations

 When working with fewer human resources, set realistic expectations.
 It’s better to under-promise and over-deliver than to have customers and employees disappointed.
-Like last summer, you may need to make modifications to your business such as limiting hours or days open, simplifying product offerings, and/or cutting back on service offerings.
+Like in the past, you may need to make modifications to your business such as limiting hours or days open, simplifying product offerings, and/or cutting back on service offerings.
 With both staffing and product shortages, it is more important than ever to make sure you have alternative vendors and service providers lined up in case of emergencies.
 If you can’t get products in from your usual suppliers, where else can you turn in a pinch?

 As you are making these changes, communication is absolutely essential to ensuring your new and existing customers are satisfied.
 Communicate using the signage on your business, your website, your social media, and in-person conversations.
 Again, it’s better to under-promise and over-deliver than have unhappy customers.